SFTtech/openage/doc/code/event_system.md

 ## Canceling Events

-Events are automatically canceled if their target has expired, i.e. it has been deleted from memory.
+Events are automatically canceled if their targeted event entity has expired, i.e. it has been deleted from memory.
 To accomplish this target references are implemented using `std::weak_ptr` which are checked for expiration before event execution.